ZoomPhant/zoomphant.github.io/docs/concepts/dashboards/index.md

 4. **Customization and Flexibility:**
     - Dashboards can be customized to meet the specific needs of users and organizations, allowing them to tailor the layout, content, and metrics displayed based on their preferences and priorities.

-## Types of Dashboards in Zoomphant
+## Types of Dashboards in ZoomPhant

 1. **Global Dashboard:**
     - The global dashboard provides a centralized view of the entire system on a single page, allowing users to monitor and manage multiple services and components across their infrastructure from one location.